Imanmh369/internship-blog/week-3.md

 ## Monday
-The supervisor introduced our Week 3 assignment: experimenting with the museum’s online collections.
-I explored several museums’ digital archives and datasets, researching how they could be used creatively.
-Initially, I planned an **image‑based project** focused on extracting dominant colors from artworks.
-However, the dataset I chose had broken links, so I pivoted to the **Museum of Modern Art (MoMA)** collection, which provided more reliable data.
+At the start of the week, our supervisor introduced the Week 3 assignment: experimenting with the museum’s online collections.
+I began by exploring several museums’ digital archives and datasets, trying to understand how they could be used creatively in a project.
+My initial idea was to build an image‑based project that extracted dominant colors from artworks.
+However, the dataset I selected had broken links, which made it unreliable.
+After some trial and error, I decided to pivot to the Museum of Modern Art (MoMA) collection, which offered a more stable and comprehensive dataset to work with.

 ## Tuesday
-I refined my idea into building an **encyclopedia timeline** that showcases artists’ works across time.
-Alongside the timeline, I began analyzing **gender representation**—examining which artists dominated in each century and how contributions by different genders evolved over time.
+With a new dataset in hand, I refined my plan.
+Instead of focusing solely on image analysis, I wanted to create something broader and more meaningful: an encyclopedia timeline that would showcase artists’ works across different periods.
+This timeline would allow users to see how art evolved over time.
+Alongside this, I began exploring gender‑based analysis, asking questions such as: Which artists produced the majority of works in each century?
+How did contributions by different genders change over time?
+This shift gave the project both a historical and social dimension, making it more engaging and informative.

 <div align="center">
 <img width="1547" alt="image" src="https://github.com/user-attachments/assets/ea09f2c3-c0c3-496b-89ed-ce8d34008802" />